Many companies that run fleets prefer business vehicle leasing these days. It’s not hard to figure out why.

 Business vehicle leasing: an introduction

-In the not-so-distant past, business vehicle leasing was sometimes a dirty word (or three words for that matter) in fleet management.
+In the not-so-distant past, business vehicle leasing was sometimes a dirty word (or three words for that matter) in vehicle management.
 But increasingly lots of companies are going this way.
 Why is that?
 Well, there are many reasons why you may examine this option.
 You may be either:

 - Starting a new fleet business from scratch